Casino Bonus Q&A

 Tip: Play Slots & Don’t Stress Too Much Over the T&C’s

-If you don’t care about the finer points of terms & conditions, play slots.
+If you’re not bothered about the finer points of terms & conditions, play slots.
+We recommend trying for example Starburst, which is one of the most popular slots from NetEnt.

 You don’t really need to worry about the T&C’s.
 As long as you stay under the maximum bet limit and realise not all games count the full 100% against the wagering requirement.
 You do need to remember that you can’t withdraw your bonus in real money right away, you’re golden.